School Board Policy 421 -

 II.
 General Statement of Policy

-A. The school district recognizes that students, parents/guardians, and others may show appreciation to school district employees or School Board members.
-The policy of the school district is to encourage writing of letters and notes of appreciation but to discourage gift-giving to employees, and School Board members and to prohibit employees and School Board members from accepting gifts of more than nominal value from an interested person, with the exception of School Board members' acceptance of campaign contributions/donations allowed by applicable campaign finance laws.
+A. The school district recognizes that students, parents/guardians, and others may wish to show appreciation to school district employees or School Board members.
+The policy of the school district is to encourage writing of letters and notes of appreciation but to discourage gift-giving to employees and School Board members and to prohibit employees and School Board members from accepting gifts of more than nominal value from an interested person, with the exception of School Board members' acceptance of campaign contributions/donations allowed by applicable campaign finance laws.
 Any gifts accepted by employees or School Board members of more than nominal value, shall become property of the District.

 B. A violation of this policy occurs when an employee or School Board member solicits, accepts, or receives either by direct or indirect means, a gift of greater than nominal value from a student, parent/guardian, or other individual or organization.

 D. Teachers may accept from publishers free samples of textbooks and other related teaching materials.

-E. This policy applies only to gifts given to employees where the donor’s relationship with the employee arises out of the employees' employment with, or School Board members' service to, the school district.
-It does not apply to gifts given to employees by personal friends, family members, other employees, or others unconnected to the employees' employment with, or School Board members' service to, the school district.
+E. This policy applies only to gifts given to employees where the donor’s relationship with the employee or School Board members arises out of the employees' employment with, or School Board members' service to, the school district.
+It does not apply to gifts given to employees and School Board members by personal friends, family members, other employees, or others unconnected to the employees' employment with, or School Board members' service to, the school district.